BBN3402 MINGGU 10

 2. Paragraphs and episodes

-3. Schematic discourse and narrative structure
+3. Schematic discourse and narrative

 4. Conversations arrangement